 AI is genuinely useful at generating first drafts of product requirement documents.
 A PM can describe a feature in a few sentences, add context about user segments and constraints, and get a structured draft with acceptance criteria, edge cases, and open questions in return.

-The ceiling is specificity.
-Generic PRD templates work for standard features.
-For complex technical integrations, regulatory constraints, or features that depend on internal data models and existing architecture, generic AI context-writing produces subtle errors.
-Custom tooling pre-loaded with your internal API docs and architectural conventions produces first drafts that need editing rather than wholesale rewrites.
+This does not replace the thinking.
+It replaces the blank-page friction.
+The PM still needs to review and revise.
+For complex technical integrations, regulatory constraints, or features that depend on internal data models and existing architecture, generic output produces subtle errors.
+Custom tooling loaded with internal API docs and architectural conventions gives teams drafts that need editing rather than wholesale rewrites.

 Roadmap and Prioritization Support